fongandrew/bueller-wheel/README.md

 **The Processing Loop**

 1. Bueller Wheel finds the next issue in `issues/open/` (sorted alphabetically by filename)
-2. Claude Code reads the issue and works on the task
+2. Claude reads the issue and works on the task
 3. Claude appends its work summary to the issue file
 4. Claude decides the outcome:
    - **CONTINUE**: Keep working (stays in `open/`)